The browser you are using is no longer supported. Please switch to Edge or Chrome

 Save yourself a trip to your GP

-For mild, short term illnesses and complaints such as coughs, colds, hangovers, sore throats, sunburn, upset stomachs and aches and pains, there’s usually no need to see your GP and they can usually be treated at home with a well-stocked medicine cabinet and plenty of rest.
+For mild, short term illnesses and complaints there’s usually no need to see your GP and they can usually be treated at home with a well-stocked medicine cabinet and plenty of rest.
+Examples include:

 Pharmacists

-If your symptoms aren’t serious, but you’d still like some advice, pharmacists can advise you on a range of common conditions including coughs, colds, sore throats, earache, nappy rash, conjunctivitis (red eye), cystitis (bladder infection), diarrhoea and impetigo.
+If your symptoms aren’t serious, but you’d still like some advice, pharmacists can advise you on a range of common conditions including:

 They can also help with;